zjwsite/zjwsite.github.io/_pages/about.md

 ---
 Biography
 ------
 I'm a first-year master student in [NJU-3DV](http://zhuhao.cc/group/).
 I received my B.Eng. degree from [Xidian University](https://www.xidian.edu.cn/).
-I had a wonderful time with my friends in Xi'an, China from 2020-2024.
+I had a wonderful time with my friends in Xi'an, China from 2020 to 2024.

 I previously interned at OPPO Research and am currently interning at Microsoft Research Asia.